ManningPatrick/Top40FightingGamers/README.md

 ### Know Issues and Challenges

 Gather, clean, organize and analyze data from esportsearnings.com to determine who the greatest fighting-game player of all time is.
 Explore the data and interesting questions or insights the data may provide.
 Create visualizations for a presentaion.
-Technologies used: Python, Google Slides, and PowerBI.
 Web scraping esportsearnings and cleaning and organizing the data was very challenging.
 I pulled 10 metrics for the years 2003-2021 and created tables and charts to visualize the data and help tell a story.

 ##### web scrape and create tables for each player: